Previous Topic

 3. distinguish fact from opinion, rumour, allegation, assumption or report; and

-4. apply relevant immigration instructions; and
+4. apply relevant immigration and operational instructions; and

 6. include an interpreter in an interview if the applicant is not fluent in English, or if the applicant asks for one to be present (see A14); and